The guide for enrolled transfer students contains advice on requirements and deadlines which are critical to completing your degree on time.

 To be admitted as a transfer student, you must submit to the Admission Office your official final transcript from each previous college or university, including the spring semester of this year.

-If the Admission Office does not receive your official transcript with your final semester grades by the end of June we cannot guarantee that we will have your transfer credit evaluation completed before Summer Orientation.
+If the Admission Office does not receive your official transcript with your final semester grades by the end of June, we cannot guarantee that we will have your transfer credit evaluation completed before Fall course enrollment.

 Credit Evaluation Process

-In general, we accept transfer credit for any course that is comparable to one that we offer and in which you have earned a grade of C or better.
-We will award no more and may award fewer credit hours than the amount given by the sending school (in the case of institutions using a quarter system, three quarter-hours equal two credit-hours).
+In general, we accept transfer credit for courses that are comparable to those we offer and in which you have earned a grade of “C” or better.
+We will award no more and may award fewer credit hours than the amount given by the sending school (in the case of institutions using a quarter system, three quarter-hours equal two semester credit-hours).
 We transfer credits only, not grades or grade-points.
-If you haven't already, you may wish to use the Transfer Credit analyzer tool to do a preliminary evaluation on your own.
+If you haven't already, you may wish to use the Transfer Credit analyzer tool to conduct a preliminary evaluation on your own.
 For a more complete description of the University’s policy on Transfer Credit, see the Undergraduate Record.
+Test scores must meet the College's standards in order to receive credit; test credits and curricular exemptions from your previous institution do not automatically transfer with you.
+Please check this website to verify test credit placements, and review the College's test credit policies here.

-Expect to receive notice via UVa e-mail that we have completed your course evaluation some time between mid-June and early August, depending upon when we receive your final transcript.
+Expect to receive a secure letter from the College in your UVA email account when we have completed your course evaluation.
+For most students, this will happen sometime between mid-June and early August, depending upon when we receive your final transcript.
 As soon as we evaluate your transcript, we will notify you that we have posted your credit (see below for directions on checking your credit).

 If you are a second-year student, we will also post on SIS the name of your Faculty Advisor.
-If you are a third-year student, your major department will assign you an advisor when you declare a major during Summer or Fall Orientation.
-If you have questions about your major, you should contact the undergraduate director of your intended major program or department after we have evaluated your transfer credit.
-The undergraduate director or another departmental advisor will be available to advise and answer questions during summer orientation for third-year students and during fall orientation for all students.
-Most undergraduate directors will also reply to e-mails during the summer.
+If you are a third-year student, your major department will assign you an advisor when you declare a major.
+If you have questions about your major, you should first research the curriculum on the department’s website and then contact the undergraduate director of your intended major program or department after we have evaluated your transfer credit.
+Most undergraduate directors and departmental advisors will be available to advise and answer student questions during the summer months.

-As new transcripts or test scores become available, we may add or revise transfer or other non-UVa credit to your record.
-Rather than contacting Dean Ozment's office about additional credit that you expect, first please check SIS
+As new transcripts or test scores become available, we may add or revise transfer or other non-UVA credit to your record.
+Rather than contacting Dean Ozment's office about additional credit that you expect, first please check your SIS student account.

 If you believe we have made an error evaluating your transfer credit, you may request a review.
 To do this, forward a syllabus of the course in question to the "College Transfer Credit Evaluator" at P.O.
-Box 400133, Charlottesville, VA 22904 or send an e-mail to Meredith Burke, the College Transfer Credit evaluator at email@example.com
+Box 400133, Charlottesville, VA 22904 or send an email to Erin O'Donnell, the College Transfer Credit evaluator at [email protected].

 Final Offer of Admission

-Course selection for the fall semester does not constitute matriculation.
-Students whose credentials are not complete by August 10, 2018, may be disenrolled from their courses and may have their registration canceled.
+Note: Course selection for the fall semester does not constitute matriculation.
+Students whose credentials are not complete by August 10 may be disenrolled from their courses and may have their registration canceled.